JohnWickle/JohnWickle/README.md

 - 👯 Worked as a Front-end Developer on Collaborative Healthcare Clone Project.

+- 👯 Worked as a Front-end Developer on Collaborative WebGL Clone Project.

-- 🤝Worked as a Front-end Developer on Collaborative e-commerce Clone Project.
+- 🤝 Worked as a Front-end Developer on Collaborative e-commerce Clone Project.

 - 💬 Ask me about **React, Next, javascript, css, html and so on**

-- 📫 How to reach me **eaganjack770@gmail.com**
+- 📫 How to reach me **sprysoul0908@gmail.com**